-There are a number of studies investigating the role of vitamin D in the prevention of some serious medical conditions, including hypertension and glucose intolerance.
-According to a paper published in 2006, this vitamin may reduce the risk of multiple sclerosis.
+Several studies have investigated the benefits of vitamin D in preventing some severe medical conditions, including hypertension and glucose intolerance.
+In addition, according to a paper published in 2006, this vitamin may reduce the risk of multiple sclerosis.
 Another study showed that vitamin D could prevent type 1 diabetes.
-However, all these findings need to be supported by additional research.
+However, all these findings need to be supported by further research.

-There aren’t many foods naturally high in vitamin D. Some of the richest sources of this nutrient are fish liver oils and fatty fish, such as salmon and tuna fish.
+There aren’t many foods naturally high in vitamin D. That said, some of the best sources of vitamin D are fish liver oils and fatty fish, such as salmon and tuna fish.
 That’s why some food products are fortified with vitamin D. For example, milk, orange juice, and breakfast cereals are often enriched with this vitamin.
 Considering all the health benefits of this nutrient, it’s of great importance to include it in our diet.
 So let’s see what foods are high in vitamin D.

 Cod Liver Oil